Brendan the Navigator: Places associated with St Brendan

-Sicily
+Brontë in Sicily

-In the Sicilian town of Bronte there is a church dedicated to Saint Brendan, whose name in the local dialect is "San Brandanu".
-Since 1574, the "Chiesa di San Blandano" ("Church of Saint Brendan") replaced a chapel with such name that existed previously in the same location.
-The reasons for dedicating a church to Saint Brendan are still unknown and probably untraceable.
+In the Sicilian town of Brontë there is a church dedicated to Saint Brendan, whose name in the local dialect is "San Brandanu".
+Since 1574, the "Chiesa di San Blandano" ("Church of Saint Brendan") has replaced a chapel of the same dedication and in the same location.
+The reasons for dedicating a church to Saint Brendan here are still unknown and probably untraceable.

-The Normans and the many settlers that followed the Norman invasion brought into Sicily the tradition of Saint Brendan; there are very old papers of the 13th century written in Sicily that refer to him; in 1799 the countryside surrounding Brontë became the British "Duchy of Horatio Nelson".
-The town of Drogheda is twinned with Bronte.
+However, it is known that the Normans and the many settlers that followed the Norman invasion brought into Sicily the tradition of Saint Brendan; there are documents of the 13th century written in Sicily that refer to him.
+In 1799, the countryside surrounding Brontë became the British "Duchy of Horatio Nelson".
+The town of Drogheda, moreover, is twinned with Brontë.